 Ideally you should start working on a hackathon 2 months prior to the date if not at least 5–6 weeks prior is a must.
-One of the most important aspect of any hackathon is the people that participate in it and hence a very robust outreach amongst the developers, designers, hackers is crucial, there are a bunch of companies that help you do this today, that have large databases who market the hackathons to the target audience and also help you shortlist the right candidates and manage the hackathon.
+One of the most important aspect of any hackathon is the people that participate in it.
+Hence a very robust outreach amongst the developers, designers, hackers is crucial.
+There are a bunch of companies that help you do this today, that have large databases.
+They market the hackathons to the target audience and also help you shortlist the right candidates and manage the hackathon.

 Make sure you’ve a venue that could accommodate the number of people you’re looking to host and has good ventilation, wi-fi connectivity, washrooms and pantry, we hosted the 100 people botathon at TLabs

 Do create outreach and media partners, using a larger network always help.
 See if you can get to partner with organisations is the ecosystem.
 Colleges and media houses, a couple of pre-articles could certainly boost the applications.